 Don’t forget treats for your furry friend.
 These Homemade Peanut Butter Pumpkin Dog Treats are made with only five natural ingredients to create a fun and easy treat for your pup!

 Everyone needs homemade treats for the holidays.
 Yes, dogs included!
 With a few ingredients, one bowl and some cookie cutters these homemade dog treats came together quickly and easily.
-No preservatives or additives, just pure wholesome goodness.
+No preservatives or additives, just pure wholesome goodness creates a healthy treat.

 - Pumpkin Puree: Use canned or homemade pumpkin puree.
 Do not use pumpkin pie filling as it has added spices.
 The pumpkin puree should have no added ingredients, just pumpkin.